-Former multiple GTE champion BMW Team RLL will be back in the American Le Mans Series with new cars in 2013.
+Former GTE champion BMW Team Rahal Letterman Lanigan will be back in the American Le Mans Series with new cars in 2013.

 Rahal Letterman Lanigan Racing has entered a pair of GTE BMW Z4 V8s along with a crop of old and new drivers to contest the final season of America’s premier sports car series.

 Team RLL won the 2010 and 2011 ALMS GTE Team and Manufacturer championships and the 2011 Drivers’ title with its pair of M3 coupes.
 In 2012 RLL finished second as a team and third among manufacturers with two wins and five podium finishes.

 Prospects for 2013 look strong.
 The team will be trading in its aging M3 coupes for the GTE version of BMW’s highly successful V8-powered Z4 coupe, a proper two-seat sports car, which has proven highly competitive in GT3 form.

 “All of us at BMW Team RLL are very excited about the 2013 season with the new BMW Z4 GTE,” said Team Principal Bobby Rahal on the RLL website.
 “We had four great years with the BMW M3 GT and now want to compete on par with our rivals with the BMW Z4 GTE as soon as possible.

 “With any new car there is going to be a period of development, but we are excited about the upcoming season.
 This will be our fifth year with BMW and it’s obvious we have a great working relationship.
 In fact, some of the members of the team are in Munich working side-by-side with BMW Motorsport building the cars.
 We share the same approach in terms of our desire to be successful and it’s a real honor and privilege to represent BMW in motorsport.”